<< Click to Display Table of Contents >>

 Figure 2.
 Edit Action: "Play a Sound" Dialog Box

 •Click the Browse button to select a sound file from the local computer.
 The Open Files dialog box will open.
 Select the desired file and click Open.
-A link will appear in the document as detailed in (figure 3).
-The selected sound file will play when the link is clicked.
+An icon will appear in the document as detailed in (figure 3).
+The selected sound file will play when the icon is clicked.

-•Click and drag the icon to reposition it.
-Alternatively, the arrow keys can be used for this purpose.
+•Click and drag the icon, or use the arrow keys, to reposition it.
 Hold down Shift to move at an increased increment when using the arrow keys.

 •Double-click icons to open the associated sound file.

 •Right-click icons for further options.
-See here for an explanation of these options.
+See here for an explanation of those options.

 •Subject is the name of the sound comment, as referenced in the Comments pane.